VocSim: A Training-free Benchmark for Zero-shot Content Identity in Single-source Audio: Abstract

 \section{Abstract}

 General-purpose audio representations aim to map acoustically variable instances of the same event to nearby points, resolving content identity in a zero-shot setting.
-Unlike supervised classification benchmarks that measure adaptability via parameter updates, we introduce \textsc{VocSim}, a training-free benchmark probing the intrinsic geometric alignment of frozen embeddings. \textsc{VocSim} aggregates 125k single-source clips from 19 corpora spanning human speech, animal vocalizations, and environmental sounds.
-By restricting to single-source audio, we isolate content representation from the confound of source separation.
-We evaluate embeddings using Precision@k for local purity and the Global Separation Rate (GSR) for point-wise class separation.
-To calibrate GSR, we report lift over an empirical permutation baseline.
-Across diverse foundation models, a simple pipeline, frozen Whisper encoder features, time–frequency pooling, and label-free PCA, yields strong zero-shot performance.
-However, \textsc{VocSim} also uncovers a consistent generalization gap.
-On blind, low-resource speech, local retrieval drops sharply.
-While performance remains statistically distinguishable from chance, the absolute geometric structure collapses, indicating a failure to generalize to unseen phonotactics.
-As external validation, our top embeddings predict avian perceptual similarity, improve bioacoustic classification, and achieve state-of-the-art results on the HEAR benchmark.
-We posit that the intrinsic geometric quality measured here proxies utility in unlisted downstream applications.
-We release data, code, and a public leaderboard to standardize the evaluation of intrinsic audio geometry.
+Unlike supervised classification benchmarks that measure adaptability via parameter updates, we introduce \textsc{VocSim}, a training-free benchmark probing the intrinsic geometric alignment of frozen embeddings, with no parameters updated and no labels used (a label-free PCA whitening is fit per subset to correct anisotropy). \textsc{VocSim} aggregates 125k single-source clips from 19 corpora spanning human speech, animal vocalizations, and environmental sounds, isolating content representation from source separation (polyphonic mixtures are out of scope).
+We evaluate embeddings with Precision@k for local purity and the Global Separation Rate (GSR) for point-wise class separation, calibrated by lift over an empirical permutation baseline.
+A simple pipeline of frozen Whisper features, time--frequency pooling, and label-free PCA yields strong zero-shot performance with stable GSR rankings across domains (Kendall's $\tau = 0.60$).
+However, on blind low-resource speech (Shipibo-Conibo, Chintang), local retrieval collapses while remaining above chance, exposing a cross-lingual speech generalization gap.
+As external validation, our top embeddings predict avian perceptual similarity, improve bioacoustic classification, and achieve state-of-the-art on the HEAR benchmark.
+We release data, code, and a public leaderboard.